mono/website/docs/about-mono/languages/index.md

 Nemerle
 -------

-Nemerle is a new hybrid (functional, object-oriented and imperative) programming language for the .NET platform.
-It is available from [www.nemerle.org](http://www.nemerle.org).
+[Nemerle](http://www.nemerle.org) is a new hybrid (functional, object-oriented and imperative) programming language for the .NET platform.

 Visual Basic.NET
 ----------------